yukaitung/lgdxrobot-docs/content/lgdxrobot2/mcu/extra-stm32-for-mac.md

 ---
-title: Extra - STM32 for macOS
+title: Extra - STM32 for Mac
 weight: 90
 ---

-macOS plays a crucial role in the development of the LGDXRobot2.
-This tutorial describes how to install the necessary tools and compile any STM32 firmware on macOS.
+Mac plays a crucial role in the development of the LGDXRobot2.
+This tutorial describes how to install the necessary tools and compile any STM32 firmware on Mac.
 It assumes the Mac is running on Apple Silicon and that the ST-Link is connected to the Mac.

 1. Install the following tools: